saimachi/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/Manual-resource-setup.md

    ![In the SSMS Object Explorer, the context menu for Databases is displayed and Restore Database is highlighted.](media/ssms-databases-restore.png "SSMS Object Explorer")

 5. You will now restore the `WideWorldImporters` database using the downloaded `WideWorldImporters.bak` file.
-On the **General** page of the Restore Database dialog, select **From device** under Source, and then select the Browse (`...`) button to the right of the Device box.
+On the **General** page of the Restore Database dialog, select **Device** under Source, and then select the Browse (`...`) button to the right of the Device box.

    ![Under Source in the Restore Database dialog, Device is selected and highlighted, and the Browse button is highlighted.](media/ssms-restore-database-source.png "Restore Database source")